Listen to our founder tell our story:

 Many people contribute to the success of Kibébé: our local staff based in Malawi, our team of artisans based in Dzaleka refugee camp, our international volunteers and our amazing customers, who love Kibébé just as much as we do!

-Working almost exclusively with chitenje in all of its multi-coloured glory, Kibébé sources fabric from Lilongwe’s bustling open air fabric market where we support around 30 female sellers.
-Here swathes of pattern adorn a myriad of stalls and our team scours each pile looking for exactly the right hues and print.
+Working almost exclusively with African Print textile, Kibébé sources fabric from Lilongwe’s bustling open air fabric market where we support around 30 female sellers.
+Here we take great care in selecting patterns and colors that will make our products just right.

 The design process, meanwhile, is ongoing and often stems from conversations - with friends, customers, and on social media, about what products they would love to see available in Malawi.
 The best ideas, however, come during sleepless nights, and are then brought to our production room in the form of a rough sketch or picture, ready to be discussed and developed by our artisans.
 It can be a time consuming journey in which the technical knowledge of the team can be tested and challenges - such as the availability of haberdashery and sewing hardware in Malawi - have to be circumnavigated.
 Only when a prototype looks right, and has been tried and tested, is a small batch put into production.

 All the production takes place at our workshop, located just outside Dzaleka refugee camp.
 Our artisans work five days a week, receiving ongoing training and sharing a nutritious lunch and plenty of jokes each day.
 The sense of purpose and belonging is just as important as the earnings, while refugees and local people work side by side, thriving together and healing from past wounds.

 Kibébé's online shop is based in Michigan, bringing lovingly handmade products filled with stories directly to your doorstep.